 If you like to eat deep fried food, cooking it at home is actually the healthiest choice because you can use fresh oil.
 You don’t know how many times the restaurant is re-using the same oil!

-• Fryer – A wok or large pot for deep frying a lot of food.
+- Fryer – A wok or a deep frying pot is a good choice when deep frying a lot of food.
 But for small amount, a frying pan is a good option.
 You only need ½-1 inch of oil in the pan.

 What You Need To Know Before Deep Frying:

 - Do not put water in hot oil.
 Wipe all excess liquid off utensils or else it’ll splatter.

 - NEVER EVER leave your cooking unattended.
 NEVER!
 Oils begin to burn at 400F and catch fire at 500F.
 If you need to leave your kitchen, make sure you turn off the stove.

 How To Deep Fry Foods: